CraftKontrol/GroundGen/README.md

 ## GGEN - Procedural Terrain Generator for TouchDesigner

-**GGEN** aka (Gégène) is an MIT‑licensed, modular, node‑based procedural terrain and biome generation toolkit for TouchDesigner that lets you build and iterate on believable landscapes by chaining 3D and 2D operators (noise, shape, terraces, erosion, cavities, slope, snow, beaches, etc.), generate unlimited splatmaps stored as point attributes, tile and fill large 3D textures, and auto‑synthesize a powerful GLSL shader supporting height blending, and partial normal derivative for natural material transitions; it provides separate terrain and splatmap networks for geometry shaping and texture/biome distribution, encourages a fully procedural, GPU‑friendly, non‑destructive workflow, and ships as reusable components you can extend, with contributions welcomed under the MIT license.
+**GGEN** aka (Gégène) is a modular node‑based procedural terrain and biome generation toolkit for TouchDesigner that lets you build and iterate on believable landscapes by chaining 3D and 2D operators (noise, shape, terraces, erosion, cavities, slope, snow, beaches, etc.), generate unlimited splatmaps stored as point attributes, tile and fill large 3D textures, and auto‑synthesize a powerful GLSL shader supporting height blending, and partial normal derivative for natural material transitions; it provides separate terrain and splatmap networks for geometry shaping and texture/biome distribution, encourages a fully procedural, GPU‑friendly, non‑destructive workflow, and ships as reusable components you can extend, with contributions welcomed under the MIT license.

 ---